Whayne M. Hougland Jr.: Fallout

-In 2022, the diocese of Eastern and Western Michigan submitted a Memorial to the 80th General Convention of the Episcopal Church.
+In 2022, the Diocese of Eastern Michigan and the Diocese of Western Michigan submitted a Memorial to the 80th General Convention of the Episcopal Church.
 In this report the dioceses noted that after Hougland took a leave of absence, they "paid out hundreds of thousands of dollars" to Hougland and his household per the agreement that had been reached between Hougland and the Presiding Bishop.
 It also noted that Hougland had "received a forty percent increase upon assuming responsibility for both dioceses."
 The report complained that "there was very little further investigation into whether there was only one offense" and that not enough time had been given "to determine if the matter should have been considered sexual misconduct due to the identity of the other party involved in the bishop's affair."
 It also noted that "when our former bishop had an affair, the system not only took care of him, it did so in extremely expensive ways, to the financial and emotional cost of those who he had vowed to pastor."

 The report also noted that "the dioceses were hurt by the affair itself.
 Relationships and trust were damaged.
 The financial support expected from us for the one who had violated these relationships was not only surprising, it was unjust."